EU to launch legal action against UK over Brexit bill | DW | 01.10.2020

 Last month the UK government admitted that in trying to rewrite its EU divorce treaty it would be breaking international law.

-Prime Minister Boris Johnson's proposed bill would disregard part of the accord he signed back in January.
+Prime Minister Boris Johnson's bill, which this week passed through parliament prompting the EU's swift response, would disregard parts of the accord he signed back in January.
 The section of the agreement in question deals with trade between Ireland and the UK.

+The bill must also be approved by the UK's House of Lords, where it is expected to meet strong opposition.

+"If adopted, it will be in full contradiction to the protocol of Ireland-Northern Ireland" in the withdrawal agreement, von defr Leyen said.

 The EU has previously warned that the move from the UK government could have serious consequences, and on Thursday those repercussions took a step closer to becoming a reality.